hsjobeki/nix-types/docs/src/intro.md

 ## Dynamic type validations are still needed

 As type hints cannot provide any runtime assurances it is still needed to place guards in critical places.
-But instead of trying to represent a non-existent static type system the dynamic approach should transparently communicate what it really does: "Runtime validation".
+But instead of trying to represent a non-existent static type system;
+The dynamic approach should transparently communicate what it really does: "Runtime validation".

 ## Analogy to other dynamic languages